Wrexham County Borough: Retail

 Wrexham serves as the main retail centre for the county borough.
 Its city centre, hosts Eagles Meadow shopping centre, two markets (General and Butcher's), Tŷ Pawb (former People's Market), Island Green retail park, and a High Street.
 A Monday market is held in the city on Queen's Square.

 Notable retail areas outside the city centre are: Plas Coch retail park and Gwersyllt retail park.
 The county borough is also connected to shopping destinations in Chester, Broughton and Liverpool.

-Sports
+Sport

 Wrexham is regarded as the "spiritual home of Welsh football", with a Football Museum for Wales proposed to be set up in the city.
-The county borough is home to the oldest club in Wales and third oldest association football club in the World, Wrexham A.F.C., which play in the oldest stadium in Wales.
+The county borough is home to the oldest club in Wales and third oldest association football club in the World, Wrexham A.F.C., which plays in the oldest stadium in Wales.
 The Football Association of Wales was founded on 2 February 1876 at the Wynnstay Arms Hotel in Wrexham.
-The first association football match in Wales is said to be in or near Wrexham.
+The first association football match in Wales is said to have been in or near Wrexham.

-Notable stadia in the county borough include the Racecourse Ground (oldest in Wales), The Rock, and an athletics stadium at Queensway.
+Notable stadia in the county borough include the Racecourse Ground, the oldest in Wales; The Rock; and an athletics stadium at Queensway.